1st August 2017 (Version O)

 - Australian Government departments including the Department of Employment (DE), Department of Social Services (DSS), the Department of Human Services (DHS) and Centrelink

-- State Governments including NSW Department of Education & Communities (DEC) and QLD Department of Education, Training and Employment (DET)
+- State Governments including NSW Department of Industry and QLD Department of Education and Training (DET)

 - Australian Training Network

 - Australian Vocational Education and Training Management Information Statistical System (AVETMISS)

 Tursa Employment & Training does not disclose personal information with overseas recipients.
 Information collected may include the following: